shuyaoli/shuyaoli.github.io/content/_index.md

 <br/>

 #### Research
-My research interest lies in the interplay between optimization and machine learning theory.
+My research interest lies in the interplay between optimization and machine learning.
 I currently focus on developing machine learning algorithms that uphold various forms of robustness.

 Here is a list of my publications: